tomvita/SE-tools/readme.md

 Quick Start: Create cheat code
 1. Edit the bookmark label to what you want to show as the cheat code label.
 2. Edit the value of memory to what you want the code to set.
-3. To create cheat code to share with others choose the bookmark and press "Y".
+3. To create cheat code choose the bookmark and press "Y".
 This will create a cheat code with the bookmark's label and set it to the current value at the memory location.
 4. Press "ZL"+B to quite and reload to see the cheat code appear on the cheats section
 ![2020100716491900-CCFA659F4857F96DDA29AFEDB2E166E6](https://user-images.githubusercontent.com/68505331/95308950-1b03b100-08bd-11eb-830f-98c1101ce1fc.jpg)